Remove Directory in Linux: How to Delete Files and Folders

 rm *.?

 Warning!
-Be careful when using wildcards, as you may end up accidentally deleting important files.
+Be careful when using wildcards, as you may end up accidentally deleting critical files.
 Before proceeding, check all the files in the directory using the ls command to ensure there are no important ones.

 Conclusion